HiroinaProtagonist/sntQueue/README.md

 customizable window, highlighting any incidents that are older than 30 minutes.
 If there are no qualifying incidents, it displays an appropriate message.
-It refreshes on a customizable basis so that it is always showing the current state of your ServiceNow instance.
+It refreshes on a customizable basis so that it is always showing the current state of the ServiceNow instance.

 ## Getting Started and Prerequisites